SecurityBong/FlutterTrafficIntercept/README.md

 Please note that these modifications should be used for development and testing purposes only and should not be deployed in a production environment.

-Note:
+**Note**:
-Sometime it will not.
-For that we need to use this:
+Sometime above will not work.
+For that we need to use this below:

 ```
 Future<SecurityContext> get globalContext async {